 Issues and Obstacles

-I want to re-emphasize that Turnitin was not engineered for previously published corpus COA studies.
-To point out the deficiencies that I encountered is tantamount to buying a compact vehicle and complaining that a driver cannot fit the university’s sports team in the new vehicle.
-However, to frame out several areas that could improve Turnitin, this study will include discussions concerning potential feature changes.
+I want to re-emphasize that Turnitin was not engineered for corpus COA studies using documents that have been published.
+However, to frame out several areas that could improve Turnitin, this study will include discussions concerning potential feature changes or additions.
 That being said, many of the corpus COA issues in this study seemed to be from inadequacies in the understanding of the Turnitin software design and use.
 A Google search for a “Turnitin technical manual” produced 415,000 results starting with “Getting Started, Student Manual, Instructor Manual” and “User Manual.”
 There was little, which technically explained what happens and how and why Turnitin does certain things.